Mapping is hard? We’re here to prove you otherwise.

 Like all our choropleth maps, it looks great on desktop devices, tablets, and mobile phones, by default.
 And it’s interactive: Click on the zoom button or hover over the squares to see the underlying data as tooltips – or turn all interactivity off in our map editor.

 Colors are the main ingredients of any choropleth map – and hard to get right.
-Our tool keeps it simple.
-Choose any of our carefully prepared default color palettes, check that your color key looks good, and you’re ready to publish.
+Datawrapper keeps it simple.
+Choose any of the carefully prepared default color palettes, and you’re ready to publish.

 Want more control?
 Change things like the colors of your gradients or the interpolation in your continuous scales to make regional patterns visible.